qsine/chromixium_sync/README.md

  - the paths are all in chromixium_sync.sh
  - look at remap-chrome_apps.sh, pull-from-drive.sh and push-to-drive.sh to see the changes

+In the spirit of ChromeOS most data should be saved in the cloud or on a server or be streamed from a server.
+Users should not try to push/pull large amounts of their own data (movies, music, etc) with this utility.
+Not only will it be slow but Google Drive will impose limits.
+Hence:
+ - user working directories are remapped to LocalFiles which do not get pushed/pulled
+ - Desktop get linked to the repo and user can put files they want pushed/pulled into here.

-The scripts will find and run user scripts in CHRMX_HFILES/.installs (Desktop/.installs) named get-* or build-*.
-These files can be used to install from repos, build from source, tweak changes if the repo is used to sync more than one machine, etc.
+The scripts will find and run user scripts in hidden directory CHRMX_HFILES/.installs (Desktop/.installs) named get-* or build-*.
+These files can be used to install from repos, build from source, tweak changes if the repo is used to sync more than one machine, etc.  Desktop gets pushed/pulled and so after a pull, the script recommends running an update which will run any scripts you keep in there.